anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship without self-interest is one of the rare and beautiful things of life.
+Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun.

-By: James F. Byrnes
+By: Franz Grillparzer